symbolize-app/symbolize/rfc/stream/paths.md

 # Host-host

-Each host service runs in its own process and listens for HTTP/2 requests on its own port.
-In local development, all processes run in a shared environment, but in production they will be in isolated environments.
+On a single hosted instance, all host services run in the same process.
+They can directly enqueue items to the Rust channel.

-To establish a connection between host services, the client service makes an HTTP/2 request using `hyper` to the server.
+To establish a connection between hosted instances, the follower instance makes an HTTP/2 request using `hyper` to the leader.
 Because `hyper` supports full duplex, only one request is needed.
+These connections are used for DB replication and write forwarding.

-For client requests forwarded by the host gateway to a specific host service, the host gateway will still generate new requests to the other host service, but will share an existing HTTP/2 connection is avaialble.
+For guest requests forwarded by the follower host gateway to a specific write leader instance, the follower gateway will still generate new requests to the other instance, but will use the main HTTP/2 connection.

 # Alternatives to HTTP/2 streams